 Conservation status Vulnerable (VU)

-First introduced to in Britain in 1849, the tree remains very rare in cultivation both here and elsewhere.
-Seemingly only a handful of trees arising from this and other early introductions survived into the 20th century: one of the best was at Kilmacurragh, Co.
-Wicklow, Ireland, which had reached 6 m by 1980, but this has since died (S. O’Brien pers. comm.
+First introduced to in Britain in 1849, Pilgerodendron uviferum remains very rare in cultivation both here and elsewhere.
+Seemingly only a handful of trees arising from this and other early introductions survived into the 20th century: one of the best was at Kilmacurragh in Wicklow, Ireland, which had reached 6 m by 1980, but this has since died (Tree Register 2018; S. O’Brien pers. comm.
 2011).

 The species owes its relative abundance in the UK and Ireland in the early 21st century to the Royal Botanic Garden Edinburgh’s International Conifer Conservation Programme (ICCP), which has repeatedly introduced material to cultivation since the early 1990s.
 One of the most widespread collections, Beavis 138, is in 2018 represented by over 100 plants growing in over 20 sites.
-Some of the best are in the sheltered gardens of the southwest, including Glendurgan where a grove of six trees average 4.5 m in height in 2018.
-At Tregothnan, where a similar grove was planted in 1998, the tallest has already achieved 6 m in height, equalling the old tree from Kilmacurragh in just 20 years and exceeding the official UK champion (a 5 m tree at Picton Castle, Pembrokeshire) by 1 m (Tree Register 2018).
-Probably the most remarkable planting is that at Benmore Botanic Garden in Argyll, where a group of 50 trees has been planted on a cold, exposed, wind-swept hillside in wet, shallow, peaty soils amongst heather, and which is subject to annual rainfall averaging 3 m per year!
-All are thriving, and these and many other young trees already cone regularly.
+Some of the best are in the sheltered gardens of southwest England, including Glendurgan where a grove of six trees average 4.5 m in height in 2018 (pers. obs.).
+At Tregothnan, where a similar grove was planted in 1998, the tallest has already achieved 6 m in height, equalling the old Kilmacurragh tree in just 20 years and exceeding the official UK champion (a 5 m tree at Picton Castle, Pembrokeshire) by 1 m (pers. obs.; Tree Register 2018).
+Probably the most remarkable planting is that at Benmore Botanic Garden in Argyll, where a group of 50 trees has been planted on a cold, exposed, wind-swept hillside in wet, shallow, peaty soils, and which is subject to annual rainfall averaging 3 m per year!
+All are thriving, and these and many other young trees already cone regularly (pers. obs.).

 Although these plantings go some way to mimicking the natural habitat of Pilgerodendron in the abundant availability of soil moisture, experience in cultivation has shown that it will thrive on relatively dry sites too, such as at Cragside in Northumberland and at the Batsford Arboretum in Gloucestershire, and although it clearly performs best in mild gardens in southwestern Britain, it has proved cold hardy, surviving the bitterly cold winters at Dawyck Botanic Garden in the Scottish Borders and at Drumlanrig Castle in Dumfriesshire, although in neither location does it grow in overly wet conditions.
 It was also grown in the Faroe Islands from plants obtained from wild populations in Argentina in the late 1970s under Hørsholm 630/75, and survived there until at least 1987 (Ødum, Hansen & Rasmussen 1989).
 The species has recently been planted (c.
 2010) at the Washington Park Arboretum, Seattle (The Arboretum Foundation 2018).